cireuj12/forthegram/README.md

 ### User Dashboard and Following Users

 Users have a dashboard where their posts, their followers and who they follow are displayed.
-Users can follow other users by going to the dashboard.
+Users can follow other users by going to the dashboard

 ## State